ucsf-wynton/wynton-website-hpc/docs/howto/conda-stage.md

 (/scratch/alice/conda-stage-grWA/myjupyter) [alice@{{ site.devel.name }} ~]$
 ```

-**Please, be patient the first you do this.**  This is, because _all_ of the environment has to be packaged up into a "tarball" that is saved to cache, which is a step that only has to be done once per environment.
-If you don't have dependency **[conda-pack]** already installed, it is also automatically installed the first time.
-Next time, both of these steps are skipped an only the much quicker "extracting" and "unpacking" steps take place.
+**Please, be patient the first time you do this.**  This is, because _all_ of the software in the environment has to be packaged up into a "tarball" that is saved to cache.
+This is a step that has to be done only once per environment.
+Also, if you don't have dependency **[conda-pack]** already installed, it is also automatically installed at this stage.
+But don't worry.
+From now on, when we activate the environment, both of these steps can be skipped, and only the much quicker "extracting" and "unpacking" steps take place.

 To convince ourselves that, at this point, everything runs off the local disk, try this: